-The maximum area of carriageway and footway draining to a gully shall not exceed 200 metre squared.
+The maximum area of carriageway and footway draining to a gully shall not exceed 200 square metres or in the case of shared surface streets 150 square metres.
 A gully should be provided at a vertical curve low point together with two separate additional gullies 6.0m either side of the low point.
 Additional gullies will be required where there is a likelihood of significant flows of water across open areas of carriageway, e.g. at junctions, transitions of crossfalls etc.

-Double gullies with separate connections or a single 225mm diameter connection should be provided at significant low spots i.e low spots which will flood into private property or cause a traffic hazard if the gully blocks
+Double gullies with separate connections or a single 225mm diameter connection should be provided at significant low spots i.e. low spots which will flood into private property or cause a traffic hazard if the gully blocks road layout plan.
+Where relocation of any gullies is required in an existing road, the details shall be agreed with the Project Engineer.